samharrison7/json2netcdf/README.md

 - `attributes`: Define attributes of the variable.
 Array of objects, each object representing a different attribute, and containing the properties:
     - `name`: Name of the attribute.
     - `value`: Value of the attribute.
-- `data`: The data to the stored in the variable.
+- `data`: The data to be stored in the variable, or path to an external JSON file where the data are stored.